Introduction

 1 John 2:3-6

 I returned to the Seventh-day Adventist church in late 2014 because that pastor on 3ABN had convinced me that the SDA culture had thoroughly tested EGWs writings.
 I remember the day clearly.
 I resolved to humble myself and accept without question anything she said –and I learned a lot of good things during those years.
-She has a lot of profitable teachings.
+She has a lot of profitable teachings.Â

 But then, there I was in 2023 facing a new found reality — the pastor on TV had been a bit of a salesman.
-And there was still yet another passage I knew about that my step-grandmother had pushed on me around 14 years of age.
-It was scientifically unsound –but I had been willing to overlook it when I decided to accept EGWs writings again.
+I’d kind of knew it beforehand –my step-grandmother had pushed on me a particular scientific teaching of EGW when I was 14 years of age.
+It was scientifically unsound –but I had been willing to overlook it when I decided to accept EGWs writings again.Â

 Mind you even doctors from Loma Linda (an Adventist university) teach classes where they show how statistically sound EGWs scientific statements are –scoring very high in the “what”, but much lower when she explains the “how”.
 Dr. Seheult also gives a statement of faith, saying that without a formal education, he believes her high “what” score is a sign of divine influence.

-The passage that was pushed on me when I was younger was a “how” statement, and I stand by my assessment confidently.
-It will be in the book I have been writing on this.
+The passage that was pushed on me when I was younger was a “how” statement, the king Dr Seheult says she get’s wrong, and I stand by my assessment confidently.
+It will be in the book I have been writing on this. Â

 Remember My Step-Auntie